 Fire safety installations in buildings

-Fire safety installations in buildings must be capable of operating to performance standards to be effective in a fire.
+Fire safety installations in buildings must be capable of operating to performance standards to be effective and reliable in the event of a fire.

 Requirements for regular maintenance testing and recording ensure that fire safety installations continue to provide appropriate safety standards for building occupants.